-Concept Summary 1.1 Sources of American Law Constitutional Law Law as expressed in the U.S. Constitution or state constitutions.
-The U.S. Constitution is the supreme law of the land.
-State constitutions are supreme within state borders to the extent that they do not conflict with the U.S. Constitution.
-Statutory Law Statutes (including uniform laws) and ordinances enacted by federal, state, and local legislatures.
+Concept Summary 1.1 Sources of American Law Statutory Law Statutes (including uniform laws) and ordinances enacted by federal, state, and local legislatures.
 Federal statutes may not violate the U.S. Constitution.
 State statutes and local ordinances may not violate the U.S. Constitution or the relevant state constitution.
-Administrative Law The rules, orders, and decisions of federal, state, and local administrative agencies.
-Case Law and Common Judge-made law, including interpretations of constitutional provisions, Law Doctrines of statutes enacted by legislatures, and of regulations created by administrative agencies.
+Administrative Law • The rules, orders, and decisions of federal, state, and local administrative agencies.
+Case Law and Common Law Doctrines • Judge-made law, including interpretations of constitutional provisions, of statutes enacted by legislatures, and of regulations created by administrative agencies.